giancosta86/MoonLicense-Gradle/README.md

 **IMPORTANT**: before being passed to the regular expressions, every path will be made:

-* **relative to the project's root directory** - which is why, in the example above, *alpha* and *beta*, whose regexes included the ^ anchor, are first-level directories in the project tree
+* **relative to the project's directory** - which is why, in the example above, *alpha* and *beta*, whose regexes included the ^ anchor, are first-level directories in the project tree

 * **platform-independent** - the Unix-style '/' character is used to separate path components, so as to simplify the regular expressions